eignxing/plugin.video.crackler/README.md

 Installation Instructions:

-Download the latest release of the plugin zip file.
+Download the latest release of the plugin zip file at https://github.com/eignxing/Crackler/releases

 In Kodi (XBMC), navigate to System->Settings and click "Add-ons."